Hip-hop production: 1990s–present

 Public Enemy's Bomb Squad revolutionized the sound of hip-hop with dense production styles, combining tens of samples per song, often combining percussion breaks with a drum machine.
 Their beats were much more structured than the early more minimal and repetitive beats.
 The MPC3000 was released in 1994, the AKAI MPC2000 in 1997, followed by the MPC2000XL in 1999 and the MPC2500 in 2006.
-These machines combined a sampling drum machine with an onboard MIDI sequencer and became the centerpiece of many hip hop producers' studios.
-Wu Tang Clan's producer RZA is often credited for getting hip hop attention away from Dr. Dre's more polished sound in 1993.
+These machines combined a sampling drum machine with an onboard MIDI sequencer and became the centerpiece of many hip-hop producers' studios.
+Wu Tang Clan's producer RZA is often credited for getting hip-hop attention away from Dr. Dre's more polished sound in 1993.
 RZA's more gritty sound with low rumbling bass, sharp snare drum sounds and unique sampling style based on Ensoniq sampler.
-With the 1994 release of The Notorious B.I.G.'s Ready to Die, Sean Combs and his assistant producers pioneered a new style where entire sections of records were sampled, instead of short snippets, à la MC Hammer’s “Can’t Touch This.”
+With the 1994 release of The Notorious B.I.G.'s Ready to Die, Sean Combs and his assistant producers pioneered a new style where entire sections of records were sampled, instead of short snippets, à la MC Hammer's "U Can't Touch This".

-Records like "Warning" (Isaac Hayes's "Walk On By"), and "One More Chance (Remix)" (Debarge's "Stay With Me") epitomized this aesthetic.
-In the early 2000s, Roc-a-Fella in-house producer Kanye West made the "chipmunk" technique popular.
-This had been first used by 1980s electro hip-hop group Newcleus with such songs as "Jam on It".
-This technique involves speeding up a vocal sample, and its corresponding instrumental loop, to the point where the vocal sounds high-pitched.
-The result is a vocal sample that sounds similar to the singing of the popular cartoon singing animals "Alvin and the Chipmunks".
-West adopted this style from J Dilla and the Wu-Tang Clan's RZA, who in turn was influenced by Prince Paul, the pioneer of the style of speeding up and looping vocal samples to achieve the "chipmunk" sound.
-Kanye West has used the "chipmunk" effect in many of his songs, and has been used in many other artists' music in the 2010s.

-During the course of the 2010s, many chart-topping hits revolved around music producers using Digital Audio Workstation software (for example FL Studio) to create songs from sampled sounds.
-Prominent hip hop producers from this time include Sonny Digital, Mike Will Made It, Metro Boomin, WondaGurl, Zaytoven, Lex Luger, Young Chop, DJ L Beats, Tay Keith, and the birth of music producing groups such as 808Mafia, Winner's Circle, and Internet Money.
+Starting in the 2010s, amateur producers began releasing "type beats", instrumentals imitating the style of particular rappers or producers, on platforms such as YouTube, SoundCloud, and Audiomack.
+"Type beat" producers will often lease non-exclusive rights to instrumentals for lower prices more accessible to smaller artists.